 artist & dj (sasoraye)

 I am a multifaceted artist mostly exploring themes of self-actualisation in my practice.
-I aim to create portals by experimenting with sound, paint and graphic design.
+My aim is to create portals by experimenting with sound, paint and graphic design.
 I enjoy making space for introspection through mind altering work, conceptually and aesthetically.
-I believe in expansion through experience and often discuss themes of astrology and metaphysics in my work.
+Believing in expansion through experience, I often discuss themes of astrology and metaphysics in my work.
 Post 2019 - I have decided to dedicate more time to my artistic practice.

-As a DJ, I go by the name "Sasoraye" - enjoying the cross pollination of culture through sound - questioning, how are sounds we generally don't place together, more connected at their roots than we think".
-I play with genres ranging between Jersey Club, Footwork, Electronic, Afro-house, Garage + More.
+As a DJ, I go by the name "Sasoraye" - Enjoying the cross pollination of culture through sound, questioning - how are sounds we don't instantly place together, more connected at their roots than we think?
+I play genres ranging between Jersey Club, Footwork, Electronic, Afro-house, Garage + More.